CerBeer/nodejs2024Q3-service/README.md

 npm run docker:start
 ```

-## Wait until the necessary images are downloaded, containers are assembled and launched, this will be indicated by the appearance of the following message in the terminal:
+## Wait until the application is fully launched
+#### the necessary images are downloaded, containers are assembled and launched, this will be indicated by the appearance of the following message in the terminal

-### [NestApplication] Nest application successfully started
+- ```[NestApplication] Nest application successfully started```

 ## After starting the app on port (4000 as default) you can open in your browser OpenAPI documentation by typing